bergos/require-worker/README.md

 ## Usage

 Import `require-worker` using importScripts in your worker.
-The script provides the `requireworker` functions to load AMD modules synchronous.
-Here is an examples:
+The script provides the `requireworker` function to load AMD modules synchronous.
+Here is an example:

     importScripts('require-worker');
     var module1 = requireworker('module1');